SopiMlab/DeepLearningWithAudio/pyext-setup/setup-macos.md

 ## Install Conda

+We will use the Conda package/environment manager to set up a Python environment.

 Install Miniconda, following the [official instructions](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 Note that you *only* need Miniconda!
 The instructions page is a bit confusing and makes it seem like you should install both Miniconda and Anaconda, but you can ignore the latter.

 ## Download Magenta